 It looks like we are neither a willing host nor a welcome guest at the party any longer.

 Making a Living from Live Music Just Got Harder

 For a new generation of music artists in this country, there couldn’t be a more difficult and challenging set of obstacles for them to now navigate.

 Live music is an incredibly important tool that allows artists to reach audiences and feed a revenue stream for hundreds of thousands of people connected to them.
 It can make being a musician a viable way of earning a living that allows them to create relevant and important art for audiences to enjoy.
 As an example, the EU Touring Market for UK artists was the biggest in the world before the pandemic.

 The changes to the pay structures of recorded music over the last decade are well documented and they have only served to make this revenue stream even more vital.

 Obviously, this all comes on top of a global pandemic that saw the live entertainment industries as the first to close and last to reopen.

 Let the Music Move

-Let the Music Move is working to highlight the need for support and change from the government to support UK acts touring in the EU.
-They are looking to implement support packages, address some of the restrictions, and create long-term solutions for UK artists when touring EU countries.
+Let the Music Move is working to highlight the need for support and change from the government to support UK acts touring Europe.
+They are looking to implement support packages, address some of the restrictions, and create long-term solutions for UK artists when touring Europe.